 TBC is expanding to better serve the advanced battery industry.
-Our popular xEV Industry Insider Report, with an April 206 edition coming soon and an update scheduled for October 2016 edition, is currently available and we are now offering four specialized reports.
+Our popular xEV Industry Insider Report, with a new June 2016 edition and an update scheduled for November 2016, is currently available and we are now offering four specialized reports.
 These reports — all written by experts in the field who share our commitment to excellence and neutrality — offer depth and insight into specific subjects of substantial interest to industry professionals and observers.

 The Tesla Battery Report, authored by Dr. Anderman, provides insights into the company that became the world’s larger user of Li-Ion batteries overnight and a review of its battery technology.
-Available soon!
-The May 2016 edition with detailed discussion of the Gigafactory and Model 3.
+June 2016 edition now available.

 Dr. Anderman’s comprehensive 2016 xEV Industry Insider Report is based on his onsite interviews with senior battery technologists and business development executives at 15 global automakers and 25 of their current and prospective battery suppliers.
 The Report dissects xEV and xEV-battery technology and provides an insightful assessment of vehicle- and battery-market forecasts by automakers and battery developers to 2020, revealing the likely trajectory of the industry.
-2016 edition - available in May.
+June 2016 edition now available.

 Battery Packs of Modern xEVs, a report authored by Kevin Konecky and Dr. Menahem Anderman, provides an expansive analysis of the battery-pack technology--including cell, module, and subsystem–used in over one hundred of the most recent xEVs.
 Now available - April 2016 Report.